actualbudget/docs/src/pages/download.md

 ## Server Download
-See the install guides on how to download and intsall the server:
+See the install guides on how to download and install the server:
 * [Docker Install](/docs/install/docker)
 * [Local Installation](/docs/install/local)